remles1/multisweeper/README.md

 	- [x] Display players inside lobby and their ELOs
 	- [x] Join lobby

- Not an exhaustive list and more will come
+ Not an exhaustive list and more to come